pushkar666/PS_HOTEL1/prg2/README.md

 # Hotel Management System

 ## Project Overview
-This project implements a simple hotel management system in Java.
+This project implements a simple hotel management system in Java using Collection Framework.
 It allows users to view a menu, select items, calculate bills including GST, and supports an admin mode for adding new menu items.
 The program continuously displays the menu and processes user choices until terminated.